CMHA Get Set & Connect Program

 The Kettle Society - Enrichment Programs

-• take 50 of our customers on a 4-day camping vacation to Camp Jubilee
+• A 4-day camping vacation to Camp Jubilee

 • Expressive writing can be a means of coping with and recovering from traumatic experiences